 Journaling should be an essential practice for all and must be taken seriously as it has so many benefits to your mental health, moral building, and effective goal settings.

 Journaling isn’t just for writers, or professionals or specifically for important people.
 Journaling is highly essential and can be done by anyone, in as much as you have a basic understanding of your language – it’s for anyone who can write.

 It’s simple— to start a journal, you just need to be willing to write.
-You should spare out time for journaling and map out the perfect intervals – decide what works best for you within your schedule.
+You should spare time for it and map out the perfect intervals – decide what works best for you within your schedule.

 Journaling allows us to clarify our thoughts and emotional state, thereby gaining cherished self-knowledge.
 It’s also a useful problem-solving tool; oftentimes, one can muddle out a problem and come up with results effortlessly on paper.

-As we go further, we are going to point out and explain how journaling helps keep your mind at peace, but first – I know you might be wondering,
+As we go further, we are going to point out and explain how it helps keep your mind at peace.
+But first – I know you might be wondering,

 Is there any other importance of putting pen to paper?
-Here are five good benefits of journaling:
+Here are five good benefits:

 1.Keeps the brain and memory active